ibexa/documentation-developer/docs/guide/templates.md

     So make sure to use `$content->getName() or $versionInfo->getName()`, which takes translations into account.

-#### Exposing additional variables

-It is possible to expose additional variables in a content view template.
-See [parameters injection in content views](../cookbook/injecting_parameters_in_content_views.md).

 ### Embedding images

 The Rich Text Field allows you to embed other Content items within the Field.